 What is AIR?

 Annual Information Returns or AIR as they are commonly known are certain details which a few “specific entities” (individuals/organisations) are expected to file every year.
 Entities who indulge in certain mentioned financial “transactions” in a financial year should file a return providing information about such deals.
 Section 285BA of the Income Tax Act forms the basis for Annual Information returns, with Rule 114E of the Income Tax Rules of 1962 contains details about the transactions and entities who are expected to file these returns.
-In simple terms, individuals who are categorised under the aforementioned sections are required to provide financial information to the government regarding financial deals executed by them in a particular financial year.
+In simple terms, individuals who are categorized under the aforementioned sections are required to provide financial information to the government regarding financial deals executed by them in a particular financial year.

 Who should File AIR?